-The Company holds meetings of the Board of Directors once a month and holds additional meetings as necessary.
+The Company holds meetings of the Board of Directors according to annual schedule and holds additional meetings as necessary.
 At the meeting, the status of business execution (including the business of subsidiaries) is reported to track the progress of business performance for the fiscal year.